headerheader

 • Objectivity: We have tried to make our approach as objective and transparent as possible.
 Nevertheless, the choices we use to compare providers remain subjective to a certain extent.
 Everyone is free to come to a different decision.

-• Partnership: Even though, in principle, all of the providers mentioned are accepted by the German Foreign Office for the visa procedure, we recommend only one blocked account provider so far: Fintiba.
-With all other providers, there are drawbacks in terms of security level (the lack of deposit protection for escrow accounts), global availability, service scope or customer satisfaction (Trustpilot score).
-The links to Fintiba ๐Ÿ’ฐ in this article are so-called affiliate links (you can easily recognize them by the ๐Ÿ’ฐ symbol following).
+• Partnership: We partner with the following blocked account providers: Fintiba, Expatrio, Care Concept.
+The relevant links ๐Ÿ’ฐ in this article are so-called affiliate links (you can easily recognize them by the ๐Ÿ’ฐ symbol following).
 We receive a small commission when someone clicks on the link and makes a purchase.
+However, this does not result in any additional costs for the customer.

 List of all online blocked account providers for international students in Germany